apinf/meteor-api-umbrella/README.md

 ## Usage
 ### apiUmbrellaWeb methods
-This package exports an object called `apiUmbrellaWeb`, that contains the following methods:
+This package exports an object called `apiUmbrellaWeb` that contains the following methods:

 * getUser (id) - gets a specific user by ID
 * getUsers - gets all users